 1. But my teens sleep through alarms!

-This is the most common excuse I hear from parents when I ask why they’re still waking up their teens, and my reply is always the same- this morning millions of people heard their alarm clock and actually got out of bed and went to work!
-It’s a behavior that is learned, in much the same way they’ve taught their bodies to not hear or respond to it, they’re going to have relearn how hear it.
-So far they’ve learned and conditioned their bodies to know that ignoring it means you’ll come wake them!
+This is the most common excuse I hear from parents when I ask why they’re still waking up their teens, and my reply is always the same — this morning, millions of people heard their alarm clock and actually got out of bed and went to work!
+It’s a behavior that is learned in much the same way they’ve taught their bodies not to hear or respond to it, they’re going to have to relearn how to hear it.
+So far, they’ve learned and conditioned their bodies to know that ignoring it means you’ll come to wake them!

-Options include more than one alarm, one that is placed where they need to get out of bed to turn it off, using a light therapy clock (or sunrise lamp), or using one that has an extra loud setting.
+Options include more than one alarm, one placed where they need to get out of bed to turn it off, using a light therapy clock (or sunrise lamp), or using one with an extra loud setting.
 Still not working?
 See #2

 2. Teens need a sleep routine.
 Period.

-Research has told us focusing on good sleep hygiene pays off, and for teens who are in the midst of some of the greatest physical, emotional, and developmental changes our bodies will ever undergo, it’s vital to try to maintain as structured a sleep routine as possible.
-It will not happen overnight, but when it does happen, you’ll start to see less sleeping through alarm clocks, and more rising on their own.
+Research has told us that focusing on good sleep hygiene pays off.
+For teens amidst some of the greatest physical, emotional, and developmental changes our bodies will ever undergo, it’s vital to maintain as structured a sleep routine as possible.
+It will not happen overnight, but when it does happen, you’ll start to see less sleeping through alarm clocks and more rising on their own.
 But what if even that doesn’t work?
-See #3
+See #3.

 3. There are consequences to not getting up, and teens need to feel them.

-You bought the new alarm clock.
-You helped them come up with new sleep routine plans, and helped problem solve their sleep issues.
-But new routines and new gadgets are still not getting your kid out of bed.
-Now it’s time to for some tough love.
+You bought a new alarm clock.
+You helped them develop new sleep routine plans and helped them problem-solve their sleep issues.
+But new routines and gadgets are still not getting your kid out of bed.
+Now it’s time for some tough love.

-When natural consequences begin to happen, like missing the bus, missing carpool, and ultimately missing school without a valid excuse, and continued tardies add up and end up with your teen in detention, or having school work they cannot make up, then, and only then, will this spurn some kids to take charge of their wake up issues.
-And as soon as teens take full responsibility, all in an effort to avoid consequences they want to avoid, then you will see real change.
+When natural consequences begin to happen, like missing the bus, missing carpool, and ultimately missing school without a valid excuse, and continued tardies add up and end up with your teen in detention or having school work they cannot make up, then only then, will this spurn some kids to take charge of their wake up issues.
+And as soon as teens take full responsibility, all to avoid consequences they want to avoid, you will see real change.